 A new study has identified Arizona as the seventh worst state in the country for cybercrime.
 This translates into more than 60,000 Arizonans reporting cybercrimes totaling over $20 million last year.
 What’s surprising about this, at least at first glance, is that Arizona has just over 2% of the nation’s population, and ranks 14th in that department.
-You’d expect, for example, that the most populous states – California, Texas, Florida and New York – to have a relatively high percentage of cybercrime.
+You’d expect, for example, that the most populous states – California, Texas, Florida and New York – to have a relatively high percentage of crimes on the internet.
 After all, they total about a third of the population of the entire country.
 The question, is, why does the rate in Arizona appear to be out of sync with number of people who live here?
 And does where you live, your age, and your gender have anything to do with it?

 Geographical, Gender and Age Factors in Cybercrime